 Our Events Manager, Jackie Regan, arranges three large events, each year namely the Whitsun Fayre over the late May Bank Holiday weekend, the Food and Drink Festival over the August Bank Holiday weekend and the Christmas Lights Switch on event on the penultimate Thursday before the Christmas Fayre (organised by the Borough Council).
 In addition, we celebrate St Georges Day, Independents Week (in the first week of July), our Festival of Sport and St Edmunds Day.
-Previously we have also provided support and funding for events such as the St John’s Street Fayre and the Motorsport Show and the Churchgate Showcase.
+Previously we have also provided support and funding for events such as the St John’s Street Fayre, the Motorsport Show and the Churchgate Showcase.

 We have created websites pages for each of our events and a specific festivals website for the town where we promote events delivered by the BID but also those delivered by other organisations such as the Christmas Fayre over the last weekend in November.
-The address of this website is www.burystedmundsfestivals.com
+The address of this website is www.burystedmundsfestivals.com.

-The BID employs a dedicated Business Support Officer (Denise Moulton) whose role is to provide day to day contact with our businesses and offering hands on advice about marketing, social media and general help, support, advice and guidance.
-In addition we hold networking events, formal and informal meetings for businesses to interact with the Board of Directors and our officers as well as be provided with information about new innovative initiatives that can help them increase their profits.
+The BID employs a Business Support Officer (Mike Kirkham) whose role is to provide day to day contact with our businesses and offering hands on advice about marketing, social media and general help, support, advice and guidance.
+In addition, we hold networking events, formal and informal meetings for businesses to interact with the Board of Directors and our officers as well as providing information about new innovative initiatives that can help them increase their profits.

-We also provide training events for our businesses with accredited providers, on subjects as varied as first aid, fire safety, social media, food safety and preparation and window dressing and these are invariably free of charge for BID members the.
-The BID is a member of the Association of Town and City Management which ensures we have access to the latest developments and initiatives in town centres across the UK and beyond.
+We also provide training events for our businesses with accredited providers, on subjects as varied as first aid, fire safety, social media, food safety and preparation and window dressing and these are invariably free of charge for BID members.
+In 2018 over 200 employees of our members attended our free training events.

-We have had a footfall camera installed in Abbeygate Street, since November 2012 to monitor how busy the town is and we are delighted that footfall levels have increased year on year to date.
+We have had a footfall camera installed in Abbeygate Street, since November 2012 to monitor how busy the town is.

 We are also always looking for ways in which we can save our members money and have a partnership with BCR Associates in enabling our members to get their utilities and phones at a cheaper rate and we have also linked up with Affinity, which is part of the Anglia Farmers Purchasing Group who should be able to enable our members to achieve savings on any products or purchases they need to make for their businesses.
 Neither of these arrangements cost our members anything and are just further examples of the free services the BID provides for our members.

 All of the above is just a summary of some of the things we do for our businesses.
-In short the role of the BID is to do whatever we can and whatever our businesses want to enable them to improve their businesses and continue to trade during the current difficult but hopefully improving economic environment.
+In short, the role of the BID is to do whatever we can and whatever our businesses want us to do to enable them to improve their businesses and continue to trade during the current difficult but hopefully improving economic environment.

-Bury St Edmunds, as a town, is performing very well and compares very favourably with similar towns both locally and nationally and long may this continue but 2018 was a difficult trading year and 2019 is likely to be the same so it is imperative that BID lobbies on behalf of our members and does all it can to support and assist them.
+Bury St Edmunds, as a town, is performing well and compares very favourably with similar towns both locally and nationally and long may this continue but 2018 was a difficult trading year and 2019 is likely to be the same so it is imperative that BID lobbies on behalf of our members and does all it can to support and assist them.